anthony-aylward/mental-health/README.md

 to their academic progress.
 Increasing the stipend will hasten students' academic progress and bolster their mental health.

-- **Standardize, clarify, and streamline BISB program structure and requirements** Spending time hunting down the details of program requirements or handling unexpected bureaucratic mishaps drain students' energy and their confidence in themselves and the BISB program.
+- **Standardize, clarify, and streamline BISB program structure and requirements.**
+Spending time hunting down the details of program requirements or handling unexpected bureaucratic mishaps drain students' energy and their confidence in themselves and the BISB program.
 Keeping such factors to a minimum